dojo/widget-core/README.md

 #### Passing extra classes

 Sometimes you may need to apply positioning or layout styles to a child widget.
-As it is not possible to pass `classes` directly to `WNodes` they provide an `extraClasses` property that can be used to target themeable classes used within its `render` function.
+As it is not possible to pass `classes` directly to virtualized widget nodes. `WNodes` thus provide an `extraClasses` property to target themeable classes within its `render` function.
 In most cases this should only target the `root` class and apply positioning adjustments.
 The classes passed via `extraClasses` are outside of the theming mechanism and thus will not be effected by a change in `theme`.

 ```css
 /* app.m.css */